 - Review email rules/forwarding and enable external sender warnings.

-- Implement least privilege (remove unnecessary admin access).
+- Implement least privilege and remove unnecessary admin access.

-- Harden remote access (no exposed RDP; secure VPN/managed access).
+- Harden remote access (no exposed RDP; secure VPN/managed access as appropriate).

 - Write a short incident response plan + offline contacts list.

-- Basic policies documented (passwords, devices, backups, reporting).
+- Document basic policies (passwords, devices, backups, reporting).

-- Consider stronger controls (hardware keys, MDM, managed EDR) if risk justifies it.
+- Consider stronger controls for admin accounts (hardware keys, MDM, managed EDR) if risk justifies it.

-Assign an owner for each checklist item and a due date.
+Assign an owner and a due date to each item.
 Security improves when it becomes routine, not a one-time project.

 What are the most important controls for a small business?

-MFA, password manager with unique passwords, tested backups, and consistent patching.
-Then add endpoint protection, phishing defenses, and least privilege.
+MFA/passkeys, password manager with unique passwords, tested backups, and consistent patching.
+Then add endpoint hardening, phishing defenses, and least privilege.

 How often should we test backups?

-At least quarterly, and more often for business-critical systems.
-You are verifying restore speed and completeness.
+At least quarterly, and more often for critical systems.
+A restore test should validate speed and completeness, not just “a file can be opened”.

 Is antivirus enough to stop ransomware?